1. How do I connect to the terminals?

 that the planar already reproduces.
 The OWII, on the other hand, is very flat

 and balanced.
-I have said it before, and I will say it again, planars resolve
+I have said it before, and I will say it again, planars resolve tons of detail, but I find them difficult

-OWII resolves detail better than any of the other domes that I had on hand, but
+the other domes that I had on hand, but it’s smooth response and excellent

-"musical" sounding speaker.
+integrated "musical" sounding speaker.

 My final test